imagej/imagej.github.io/_pages/news/2016-04-19_-_Writing_ImageJ2_Plugins__A_Beginners_Perspective.md

 In any case you need to open a new project, assign the project name, its directory location and add the JAR files as libraries.

--   {% include bc content='File|New Project'%}: Java Application (Project Name, Project Location)
+-   {% include bc path='File|New Project'%}: Java Application (Project Name, Project Location)
--   Right click on the Project in the tree view {% include bc content='window|Properties'%}
+-   Right click on the Project in the tree view {% include bc path='window|Properties'%}
--   {% include bc content='Libraries|Add JAR/Folder'%}: point to the JAR files you downloaded for ImageJ/Fiji.
+-   {% include bc path='Libraries|Add JAR/Folder'%}: point to the JAR files you downloaded for ImageJ/Fiji.

 A somewhat outdated but rather detailed description how to work with an older version of NetBeans (version 6.7) including bit of customization of the `build.xml` file can be found [here](http://www.dent.med.uni-muenchen.de/~kkunzelm/htdocs/6_software-netbeans.html).